All My Friends (LCD Soundsystem song)

 "All My Friends" is a song by American rock band LCD Soundsystem.
 It was released as the second single from their second studio album Sound of Silver on May 28, 2007 and was written by Pat Mahoney, James Murphy, and Tyler Pope.
-The song received acclaim from critics and was on many year-end lists.
+The song received acclaim from critics and has appeared on many year-end and all time lists.
 It peaked at #41 on the UK Singles Chart.
 B-sides for the single include covers of the song by Scottish indie rock band Franz Ferdinand and former Velvet Underground member John Cale.
+The song was featured in the trailer for the 2024 movie IF.

 Reception

 "All My Friends" was named the #1 song of 2007 by Pitchfork.
 In 2009, Pitchfork listed the song at #2 of their Top 500 Tracks of the 2000s.

 It was selected by Guardian Unlimited readers as the best single of 2007.
 Time magazine named "All My Friends" one of The 10 Best Songs of 2007, ranking it at #4.
 Rolling Stone ranked "All My Friends" as the 41st best song of the 2000s.
 In October 2011, NME placed it at number 118 on its list "150 Best Tracks of the Past 15 Years".
 Rolling Stone went on to place the song at number 87 on its 2021 list of the 500 Greatest Songs of all time.